 2020 – today

-The 2020 update is related to the retail revival, which was on the verge of bankruptcy just a few years ago.
-However, no significant changes occurred to the emblem – it still represents a wordmark logo.
+The 2020 update is due to the revitalization of the retailer, which was on the verge of bankruptcy just a few years ago.
+However, there have been no significant changes to the logo – it is still a word logo.

-Noble sold his share in 1930, and the Barnes family ceased ownership of the company in 1964, but the founders’ names remained in the logo.
-The “bookstore” explanation was removed since the company’s name had become generic and well-known throughout America.
+Noble sold his stake in 1930, and the Barnes family ended ownership of the company in 1964, but the founders’ names remained in the emblem.
+The explanation “bookstore” was removed as the company name became common and well-known throughout America.

-The new emblem features strict, even capital letters without serifs in gray color.
+The new emblem is strict, even capital letters without serifs in gray.
 Each of them resembles a separate book on a shelf.
-There is sufficient space between the elements, symbolizing the variety of book categories.
+There is ample space between the elements, symbolizing the diversity of book categories.

-The logo displays elegance and order, indicating a well-organized online store.
+The logo shows elegance and order, indicating a well-organized online store.
 The golden “&” symbol has several meanings:

-- Reflects the birth of the popular retailer through the union of two partners.
-Initially, Noble only traded in academic literature, but in partnership with Barnes, they created a store with diverse offerings.
+Reflects the birth of a popular retail chain through the union of two partners.
+Noble originally only sold academic literature, but they partnered with Barnes to create a store with a variety of offerings.

-- Symbolizes renewal and transformation.
-Due to the COVID pandemic, 2/3 of the company’s stores were closed, which were then updated and renovated.
+• Symbolizes renewal and transformation.
+Due to the COVID pandemic, 2/3 of the company’s stores were closed, which were then renovated and remodeled.

-The golden symbol also emphasizes the enduring value of printed books, preserved over the centuries.
-This highlights the company’s respect for literature and its commitment to preserving reading traditions in the modern world, overcoming the challenges of time.
+The gold symbol also emphasizes the enduring value of printed books, preserved through the ages.
+It emphasizes the company’s respect for literature and its commitment to keeping the tradition of reading alive in today’s world, overcoming the challenges of the times.

 Font and Colors

-The logo’s color palette includes gray and gold, symbolizing bestsellers and the company’s rich history.
+The logo’s color palette includes gray and gold, symbolizing the company’s best-selling books and rich history.

-- Gray – represents consistency, persistence, and diligence.
-In the logo, it is associated with book bindings and covers, loyalty to traditions, and the continuous process of reading.
+• Gray represents constancy, persistence, and hard work.
+In the logo, it is associated with book bindings and covers, loyalty to tradition, and the continuous process of reading.

-- Gold – underlines value, significance, and rarity.
-Compares books to precious metals, emphasizing that the knowledge extracted from books is as valuable as gold.
+• Gold – emphasizes value, significance, and rarity.
+Compares books to precious metals, emphasizing that knowledge extracted from books is as valuable as gold.

-The logo uses the Organetto Bold font.
-Its smooth glyphs reflect devotion to the simple pleasure – of reading.
+Organetto Bold font is used in the logo.
+Its smooth lettering reflects the dedication to the simple pleasure of reading.

 Barnes & Noble color codes